 Our experiments were carried out as follows.
-We first used the four learning algorithms presented in Section 3 to learn the four classifiers (one of each type) and then export the BNs to Bayesian Interchange Format (BIF v0.15) files.
+We first used the four algorithms presented in Section 3 to learn the four classifiers (one of each type) and then export the BNs to Bayesian Interchange Format (BIF v0.15) files.
 The GBN and BAN classifiers were learned using the default threshold setting of the PowerConstructor.
-(This threshold determines how much mutual information between two nodes is considered as significant - see Section 4.3.)
+(This threshold determines how much mutual information between two nodes is considered as significant.)
 TAN and Naïve-Bayes learning algorithms have no such threshold.